airpartners/hepa-summer23/guides/OH_data_guide.md

 1. Install R and RStudio
 2. Set up Github and clone [this project's repository](https://github.com/airpartners/hepa-summer23/)
-3. Install the following packages into RStudio: `tidyverse`, `readxl`,`data.table`, `scales`, `corrr`.
+3. Install the following packages into RStudio: `tidyverse`, `readxl`,`data.table`, `scales`, `corrr`, `pracma`, `forecastML`, `zoom`.

 Optionally, it will make life vastly easier for you if you can get [Github working through RStudio](https://happygitwithr.com/rstudio-git-github.html).

-This guide also assumes access to the appropriate folders from the Air Partners Google Drive, and ff you want to download and add new data from Mod-PM sensors (described soon) you will also need to be set up appropriately with QuantAQ.
+This guide also assumes access to the appropriate folders from the Air Partners Google Drive, and if you want to download and add new data from Mod-PM sensors (described soon) you will also need to be set up appropriately with QuantAQ.

 ## Data Pipeline
 Unlike the main data guide, this description of the pipeline focuses on *understanding the files and getting the code to run*.
-Before we dive in, look at the following figure that outlines all the files in the entire pipeline:
+Before we dive in, look at the following figure that outlines all the files (except the decay analysis files - added last-minute) in the entire pipeline:

 <img src="../.img/.OH_files.jpg"/>